 I’m praying for you (or thinking of you).
 Even cancer patients who aren’t religious draw hope and comfort from knowing others have them in mind.

-How to Help Someone with Cancer
+Ways to Help Someone with Cancer

 Set a reminder to call every week.
-The longer a cancer battle goes on, the more isolated cancer patients and their families tend to feel.
+The longer a cancer battle goes on, the more isolated cancer patients and their families feel.
 This is particularly true if the person with cancer has to stop working and suddenly loses contact with coworkers and friends.

 Ask permission before visiting or planning something, and don’t take it personally if it’s not a good time.
 Often, the family is as worn out as the person with cancer and lacks the energy to entertain guests.
-Sure, you might not expect to be entertained, but that doesn’t mean the spouse or kids feel like they can ignore you.
+Sure, you might not expect anything, but that doesn’t mean the spouse or kids feel like they can ignore you.
 Ask before coming over, and if that day isn’t a good time be sure to try again.

 Don’t let cancer change your friendship.
-It’s perfectly okay to talk about your day, to crack jokes, to talk about your future plans.
+It’s entirely okay to talk about your day, to crack jokes, to talk about your future plans.
 These things help everyone remember there is life outside of cancer.

 Give them gift cards for gas or groceries.
 The financial toll of cancer is staggering, even for those with good health insurance.
 Gift cards for the stores where they shop or local gas stations can help a family while giving them the freedom to decide when to use them.

 Give hats and scarves to those dealing with hair loss.
 Balding is a side-effect of radiation and many forms of chemo, and it’s not just a cosmetic one.
 Cancer patients tend to burn more easily than others, making skin cancer a common problem down the road.
 Hats and scarves also help people with cancer stay warm, something their bodies may struggle with even on sultry days.
-Be sure the hat or scarf is made from washable, extremely soft material since cancer skin is sensitive.
+Be sure the item is made from washable, extremely soft material since cancer skin is sensitive.

 When it’s all over…